-Four beginner investor mistakes (and some ways to avoid them!)
+4 beginner investor mistakes to avoid

 Mistakes are part of learning anything new—investing is no exception.
 When you’re getting started as an investor, you’re bound to make a few mistakes here and there as you figure out what you’re doing.